 Picture this: You wake up at 6 A.M. get ready for work, get the kids off to school then head to work yourself.
 By the time you leave work at 5 P.M., You’ve been awake for almost 12 hours.
 Let’s also say that you went to bed at 11:30 P.M. the previous night after getting caught up watching “Stranger things” on Netflix.
 That’s only six and a half hours asleep (and let’s be real probably only six after you toss and turn trying to fall asleep for the first 30 minutes).
 Six and half hours out of 24 hours sleeping?
 Not a good ratio.

 A new report recently released by the CDC showed that people who are getting a lack of sleep are the ones responsible for the growing number of drowsy drivers.
 Almost 84 million Americans have admitted to sleeping less than the seven to eight recommended hours of sleep a night.
-That means one in four drivers are at risk of falling asleep at the wheel.
+That means one in four drivers are at risk of falling asleep at the wheel which oftentimes result in car crashes.

 Driving drowsy can be compared to drunk driving.
 Reaction time and judgments are impaired.
 Most drowsy drivers are found to be teenagers and young adults.
 The report attests that to inexperience and biological changes.
 I would also attest it to the schedules of this age group.
 Most high schoolers start class around 7:30 AM and after school goes straight to extra-curricular activities, then home to study until late, many not going to bed until very late.
 This cycle of little sleep would obviously relate to their elevated levels of drowsy driving.